Tinichan/Tinichan/README.md

 - ⌨ I usually write code in [VS Code][vscode]
 - 📚 I usually write websites (HTML / CSS), but there is a desire to practice Python
 - 💻 Work on a [LATTE PANDA][currentpc] _(saving up for a laptop)_
-- ⚡ Some interesting facts about me:
+- ⚡ Some facts about me:
   - 🥪 I love to [cook][laugh]
   - 🎧 I mostly listen Retrowave and something from Cyberpunk
   - 🎮 I'm playing a little (usually play in [Warframe][game] (<abbr title="My game nickname">\_BOSSKO_99</abbr>)